When should a loved one with dementia go into a care home?

 8. Long-distance or inconsistent caregiving

 It’s important to know your limitations as a family caregiver, according to Wong.
-If there are not enough loved ones to watch over someone with dementia at home, it’s time to consider a residential care facility.
+If there are not enough loved ones to watch over someone with dementia at home, it’s time to consider assisted living or a nursing home.

 Distance can also pose a problem.
-When family members live in a different state from their loved one with Alzheimer’s, assisted living or nursing home care can benefit everyone involved.
+When family members live in a different state from their loved one with dementia, assisted living or nursing home care can benefit everyone involved.

 “It’s very hard to manage long-distance care at home,” explains Wong.
 “Often, there are communication breakdowns with time differences or caregivers not reporting things to you that you think are important.”